tutinformatics/ofbiz-ui/src/objektide_levi/object-dist/query-builder/query-builder-documentation.md

 ````$xslt
 import { smartQueryBuilder } from "../../../../node_modules/smart-webcomponents-community/source/modules/smart.querybuilder.js";
 ````
+Then take their JS methods (from the documentation) and paste it to your JS file.<br>
 CSS files must also be imported inside the JS file, not inside the HTML (as described in HTMLElements documentation)
 <br>
 Instead of this